max-developing/MT-Elektro.rs/README.md

 This is the recreated site after finishing my second course on Udemy.
 Link to the course: https://www.udemy.com/course/advanced-css-and-sass/ by Jonas Schmedtmann

+Also, I haven't learned php yet, so the mail form is not perfect (not yet) 😁
+Currently, I'm learning javaScript, and I confess that i made a (currently good working) mess in this script.js file..